 - The federal taxation rules for alimony changed.
 The deduction for alimony paid and the inclusion in gross income of alimony received was eliminated for new divorce or separation agreements executed after December 31, 2018.
 Note that NYS did not adopt the Federal change and will continue with the prior alimony rules.
 If you received or paid maintenance (alimony) during the year, provide amounts.

-- Please note that Form 1040 asks if you have received, sold, sent, exchanged or otherwise acquired any financial interest in virtual currency.
+- Please note that Form 1040 asks if you have received (as a reward, award, payment for property or services) or sold, exchanged, gifted, or otherwise disposed of any financial interest in a digital asset.
 This includes but is not limited to Bitcoin, Litecoin and Ethereum.
 You must provide us any related information to complete your return.

 - If you purchased your health insurance from a state exchange, you should receive Form 1095-A from the exchange.
 We will need this form to prepare your return and determine if you are eligible for a premium tax credit.

 - Did you sell your personal residence or other real estate?
 If so, provide your original cost, total amount of improvements, original purchase date, date sold, and closing statement of contract of sale.

 - Have you refinanced your personal home mortgage or taken out a home equity line of credit or other loan secured by real estate?
 Provide closing statement for any new loan(s).

 - If you pay real estate taxes on any property that you own, provide us with the amounts and dates paid.

 - Have you sold any investments such as stocks, bonds, mutual funds, etc.?
 Provide cost basis (usually obtainable from your broker), date(s) of purchase, sale date and sale proceeds.

 - Did you make any large asset purchases this year, such as a car or boat?
 The sales tax may be deductible.
 Provide documentation: bill of sale, invoice, etc.